vulkano-rs/vulkano/README.md

 Every PR must pass tests in order to be merged to `master`.

-Minor releases are usually happening between 1 to 3 months averagely depending on the grow of unreleased and breaking changes in `master`
+Minor releases are usually happening between 1 to 3 months averagely depending on grow of unreleased and breaking changes in `master`

 ### Repository Structure